-Media is a powerful, mostly positive tool, but it can also propagate bias.
-See how bias plays out in the media coverage of the war in Ukraine.
+Media is a powerful communication tool but can also create and propagate bias.
+See how bias plays out in the media coverage of the war in Ukraine in 2022.

 So what should we do?